sal55/langs/Parsing/Readme.md

 My compiler takes 62ms to allocate 3M notes cleared to zero (that bit is important).
 (I notice I use a block allocator for ASTs: I allocate 32K of them at a time in a single block, which are cleared to zero in one lot too.
 However the advantage is not great, maybe 15% faster.)

 Basically, it's narrowing done what is the bottleneck.
 If the above tests are OK, then look at the parsing code itself; are there inefficiences there like using long chains of if-else statements, or is there too much recursion.
+How efficient is symbol table lookup and name resolving?

 (I'd post one of my parsers, but they tend to be 4000 lines or so, so probably not too enlightening.
-I don't really understand myself.)
+I don't really understand them myself.)

 ### File Loading